-The Crossroads School Equity & Justice Institute is a new landmark program of Crossroads School, launched in September 2018.
+The Crossroads School Equity & Justice Institute is a landmark program of Crossroads School, launched in September 2018.

 Former Head of School Bob Riddle conceived of the Institute to provide more opportunities for students to develop as engaged citizens and to significantly bolster the School’s impact on the global community.
 Crossroads’ Board of Trustees approved the proposal in 2012 as part of the capital campaign Worlds Unimagined: The Campaign for Crossroads.

 The Institute launched in 2018 with a mission to find meaningful solutions to the challenges our students will inherit, including racism, sexism, poverty, war, environmental degradation, educational inequities, religious persecution and genocide.
 The Institute brings new opportunities for service and innovation to our students while developing and supporting meaningful community action with partner organizations.

 A key feature of the Institute is the Younes and Soraya Nazarian Equity & Justice Distinguished Lecture Series.
 The series brings noted scholars and activists to campus to help stimulate dialogue among students, educators and community leaders committed to tackling the problems of racism, poverty, war, genocide, educational inequities, environmental degradation, religious persecution and other forms of injustice.
 These events are free and open to the public.
-(Pictured: Historian and author Ibram X. Kendi.)
+(Pictured: Robin DiAngelo, author of “White Fragility: Why It’s So Hard for White People to Talk About Racism”)

-The Crossroads School Equity & Justice Institute is financed entirely through an endowment made possible by generous donors.
-If you would like to make a gift to support the work of the Institute, please contact Director of Development Carly House at 310-582-4481 or email@example.com.
+The Crossroads School Equity & Justice Institute is financed through an endowment made possible by generous donors.
+If you would like to make a gift to support the work of the Institute, please contact Director of Development Carly House at 310-582-4481 or firstname.lastname@example.org.